- Home

 Porridge

-Oats are a complex carbohydrate that contain plenty of fibre, protein, and fat to provide lasting energy.
-They’re delicious and extremely versatile – you can bake, microwave, and even chill them overnight.
+Oats are complex carbohydrates containing plenty of fibre, protein, and fat to provide lasting energy.
+They’re also delicious and extremely versatile – for example, you can bake, microwave, and even chill them overnight.

 You’ll find plenty of good ideas in our list of 8 ways to enjoy oats for breakfast.